-Initial recognition is at fair value, being acquisition cost, in the statement of financial position with transaction costs expensed in profit and loss.
-Subsequent measurement is at fair value with any resultant fair value gains or losses recognised in profit and loss.
+Initial recognition is at fair value, being acquisition cost, in the statement of financial position with transaction costs expensed in surplus or deficit.
+Subsequent measurement is at fair value with any resultant fair value gains or losses recognised in surplus or deficit.
 Regular purchases and sales of investments are recognised on trade date - the date on which the company commits to purchase or sell the asset.
 Investments are derecognised when the rights to receive the cash flows from the financial assets have expired or have been transferred and the company has transferred substantially all the risks and rewards of ownership.

-(iii) Loans and receivables
+Loans and receivables